 Chinese acupuncture is a popular complimentary and alternative medicine and it is a significant branch of Traditional Chinese Medicine (TCM).
 It is believed to be practiced for more than thousands of years.
 So it has a long history of use for various conditions (see below).

 The acupuncture treatment can be surprisingly painless and relaxing.
 The needles are pushed into specific acupuncture points in the body commonly regarded as acupoints.
 Around 365 acupoints are scattered on the human body.
 These are connected by energy pathways termed as meridians.
 The energy which circulates the body is called Qi and is part of maintaining the balance in the body.

-Needles used in acupuncture in Ancient China were unlike the modern needles used today.
+Needles used in Ancient China were unlike the modern needles used today.
 Back then, the needles were carved from either bones or stones.
-But thanks to advancements in technology which included the improvement of acupuncture needles, clients feel little to no pain because of modern needles, though sharp are ultra-thin and made of stainless steel.
+But thanks to advancements in technology which included the improvement of Chinese acupuncture needles, clients feel little to no pain because of modern needles, though sharp are ultra-thin and made of stainless steel.

-The Benefits of Acupuncture
+The Benefits of Chinese Acupuncture

 - There are very few side effects

 It has a long history of use for many conditions.
 Not only to relieve pain.
 Although we only like to list the conditions that Chinese acupuncture research has current high quality evidence for.
 These conditions are: (click here for links to quality research for each of the below conditions)

 - Knee osteoarthritis

 - Tension-type headaches